European Commission (H2020)

 Philosophy of Science and Technology (esp.
 Biology and Medicine), Feminist Philosophy, Critical Theory, Empirical Philosophy, Public Understanding of Science, Science and Society, STS, Bioethics.

-I am a philosopher and also trained as a sociologist.
-My current research is focussed on the politics of life science governance, concepts of identity, and clinical translation in and regulation of biomedicine.
-The main theoretical themes are the interrelationships between knowledge, power, institutions and people.
+I am a philosopher, also trained as a sociologist.
+My current research is focussed on the politics of life science governance, concepts of identity, and clinical translation, and the regulation of biomedicine.
+Main theoretical themes are the interrelationships between knowledge, power, institutions, individuals, values and justifications.

 Commissions of Trust include